Joeososoi/jessicamalm.de_v2/content/webdesign.md

 <h1>webdesign</h1>
 <div class="description">
     <div class="description-left">
         I love designing and building websites with delicate color schemes and characteristic fonts.
-My clients are small businesses and freelancers who need an easy to navigate online presence that shows their talents, passions and offers to boost their career.
+My clients are small businesses and freelancers who need an easy to navigate online presence that shows their talents and passions to boost their career.
     </div>
     <div class="description-right">
         <div>